net-lisias-ksph/KIS/ModuleKISItem.md

 #### `ModuleKISItem`

-This module will allow a part using the module `KASModuleGrab` to be mounted in.
+This module will add item specific parameters to any part

 Sample module configuration (exemple) :
 ```